Indiana is now one of 35 states to pay exonerees for wrongful incarceration

 The Governor was joined at the ceremony by Kristine Bunch and Roosevelt Glenn who jointly spent 34 years in state prisons before they were exonerated, and representatives of the Innocence Project and the Indiana University McKinney School of Law Wrongful Conviction Clinic.
 Indiana became the 34th state to enact an exoneree compensation law earlier this spring.

-“We want to thank Representative Greg Steuerwald, Senator Michael Young and Governor Eric Holcomb for their efforts in passing this crucial compensation legislation,” said Elizabeth Powers, state policy advocate at the Innocence Project which is affiliated with the Benjamin N. Cardozo School of Law.
+“We want to thank Representative Greg Steuerwald, Senator Michael Young and Governor Eric Holcomb for their efforts in passing this crucial compensation legislation,” said Elizabeth Powers, state policy advocate at the Innocence Project.
 “This new law corrects an injustice that leaves exonerees on their own with no assistance from the state that took so much from them, once they are released.”

 The new law provides eligible exonerees $50,000 in compensation for every year they were wrongfully incarcerated.
 Exonerees will also have access to services offered by the state, aimed at reintegration for incarcerated people.
 “I appreciate the sincere efforts of the legislators who championed this bill that seeks to redress years spent behind bars despite actual innocence,” said Fran Watson of the Indiana University McKinney School of Law Wrongful Conviction Clinic.
 “The intent is that compensation will bring some sense of justice and a greater ability to move forward to those impacted by the wrong.”